khniehaus/CreatorCustom/makehuman_hg/makehuman/licenses/README.txt

-Makehuman includes a number of third part software components, which have their own respective licenses.
+CreatorCustom includes a number of third part software components, which have their own respective licenses.

 Dependencies, included in packaged versions: